Azure/azure-sdk-for-c/sdk/docs/iot/mqtt_state_machine.md

 _Note 1_: The network stack may have used more time than the recommended delay before timing out. (e.g. The operation timed out after 2 minutes while the delay between operations is 1 second).
 In this case there is no need to delay the next operation.

 _Note 2_: To determine the parameters of the exponential with back-off retry strategy, we recommend modeling the network characteristics (including failure-modes).
-Compare the results with defined SLAs for device connectivity (e.g. 1M devices must be connected in under 30 minutes) and with the available [IoT Azure scale](https://docs.microsoft.com/azure/iot-hub/iot-hub-devguide-quotas-throttling) (especially consider _throttling_, _quotas_ and maximum _requests/connects per second_).
+Compare the results with defined SLAs for device connectivity (e.g. 1M devices must be connected in under 30 minutes) and with the available [Hub scale](https://docs.microsoft.com/azure/iot-hub/iot-hub-devguide-quotas-throttling) and [Provisioning Service Scale](https://docs.microsoft.com/azure/iot-dps/about-iot-dps#quotas-and-limits) (especially consider _throttling_, _quotas_ and maximum _requests/connects per second_).

 In the absence of modeling, we recommend the following default: